yufeiyan99/SEIR_Rshiny/README.md

 ## In-App
-1. In tab Current Trajectory, users can choose a country and a cases type (confirmed, recover and death cases), the app will create a trajectory plot.
+1. In tab **Current Trajectory**, users can choose a country and a cases type (confirmed, recover and death cases), the app will create a trajectory plot.

-2. In tab SEIR Model, users can choose the country they want to research, set the E0 represented the number of exposed people initially, choose the start time point to select a time that 150 days, 100 days and 50 days before the newest day, and input the population of the country they want to study.
+2. In tab **SEIR Model**, users can choose the country they want to research, set the E0 represented the number of exposed people initially, choose the start time point to select a time that 150 days, 100 days and 50 days before the newest day, and input the population of the country they want to study.
 And the application will display a picture of the confirmed data in the future and a table of parameters in SEIR model, including contact _rate, transmission probability, infectious_period, latent _period, and the calculated beta = contact _rate * transmission_probability, gamma = 1 / infectious_ period, delta = 1 / latent period.

 ## Functions